microsoft/language-server-protocol/_specifications/lsp/3.17/specification.md

 	export const UnknownErrorCode: integer = -32001;

 	/**
-	 * This is the end range of JSON RPC reserved error codes.
+	 * This is the end range of JSON-RPC reserved error codes.
 	 * It doesn't denote a real error code.
 	 *
 	 * @since 3.16.0